 Don’t just think about huge, monumental, life-changing moments of gratefulness.
 A good meal, book, or movie, and other simple, daily occurrences like a smile from a stranger are all worthy of gratitude.

-Start with 5 different things to be grateful for and over time increase that number.
-If reading or watching tv before bed is a habit, that is fine.
-Journaling thoughts of gratitude as the very last thing before sleep works best for pain reduction.
+Start with writing or journaling five different things or people to be grateful for and over time it is easy to increase that number.
+If reading or watching TV before bed is a habit, that is fine.
+Thoughts of gratitude as the very last thing before saying good night to your beautiful body and hello to healing sleep works best for pain reduction.
+Hold your hand over your heart breathe in your nose and out your mouth while visualizing what you are thankful for will relax you.

 When unsure how to create a gratitude journal, although even a paper and pencil would work, try a search for a “gratitude journal” or “thankfulness journal”.
 There are online gratitude journal templates that can be personalized for unique situations.
 Or “online gratitude journal” will reveal applications to create a gratitude journal from any Internet-connected device.